The heritage of the

 Preserving these paths means preserving a part of the history of the Laurentians.
 Each route tells the story of a time when Nordic skiing was the heart of the region, and when the links between villages, nature and inhabitants were woven to the rhythm of snowy winters.

-Thanks to the landowners who allow skiers to pass through.
+We thank the landowners who allow skiers to pass through.

-Thank you to the many private and municipal stakeholders who support the initiative.
+We thank the many private and municipal stakeholders who support the initiative.

 Les Routes Blanches